shakes76/PatternAnalysis-2023/recognition/46990480_StyleGan/README.md

 - `train.py` -> a training script for the StyleGAN2 model
 - `predict.py` -> an inference script which can be used to generate new images from the trained generator
 - `config.py` -> a hyper-parameter tuning configuration file to control the outputs of training and prediction
+- `environment.yml` -> a YAML file which details the contents of the conda environment
 - `README.md` -> (the file you are currently reading) the documentation surrounding the project

 ## Usage/Try it yourself